Filing status makes a difference in tax bill

 3. Married filing separately

 In most cases, however, couples find they will generally pay more combined tax on separate returns than they would on a joint return.
 In some cases, at least one spouse's tax rate ends up higher than it would have been under a joint filing.
-Also, when husbands and wives file separate returns, they lose some tax credits and deductions they could have taken if they'd filed jointly.
+Also, when spouses file separate returns, they lose some tax credits and deductions they could have taken if they'd filed jointly.